 One set of reflections effectively revolves around the idea of some strong(er) force inside of a proton - some force inside electrons and protons, whose nature may not be electromagnetic.
 However, I am not thinking of quarks and gluons here (I think one gets lost in all kinds of metaphysics here, which I instinctively dislike, just as Dirac did), and so I think we should probably further try to analyze this very different form factor: we have a formula for the radius of a proton which suggests its angular momentum is four times that of an electron.
 Its moment of inertia must, therefore, be quite different and so, yes, a much stronger force.
-Any case - this is the realm of pure speculation and so I should refer you to my more speculative papers here.
+Any case - this is the realm of pure speculation and so I should refer you to my more speculative papers here.38

-To wrap up our introduction, we should say a few words about uncertainty.
+I will stop my rant here.
+To wrap up our introduction, however, we should still say a few words about uncertainty.
 Uncertainty is real, isn't it?
 Yes.
-Uncertainty is there.
+Uncertainty is real.
+It is there, here.
+Everywhere.
 So let us look at it.